Loading

 In order to protect staff and other patients, if you have any symptoms of measles (a fever and a rash that starts from the head/neck down), and have not been vaccinated please do not attend any planned appointments.

-If you have a face-to-face appointment with a member of our Healthy Child Programme team, please contact Just One Number on 0300 300 0123 to discuss your appointment and rearrange a suitable time.
+If you have a face-to-face appointment with a member of our Healthy Child Service team, please contact Just One Number on 0300 300 0123 to discuss your appointment and rearrange a suitable time.

 The 6-8 week review will give you a chance to talk again about some of the things discussed at the New Birth visit.
-Occasionally your appointment could take place up to 12 weeks after your baby has been born.
 We will also talk with you about lots of different things including;

 • Changes you may be seeing in your baby as they develop